Skip to main content

 People planning international travel often ask their health care providers about the use of complementary or integrative health approaches for travel-related illnesses and conditions.
 This issue of the Digest focuses on what scientifically credible research says about some of the herbal remedies, dietary supplements, and other complementary health approaches frequently suggested for travel-related ailments and hazards.

-Many consumer websites promote “natural” ways to prevent or treat malaria, which often involve dietary changes or herbal products, such as quinine from the cinchona tree (Cinchona spp.) or extracts and material from the artemisia plant (Artemisia annua L. or sweet wormword).
+Many consumer websites promote “natural” ways to prevent or treat malaria, which often involve dietary changes or herbal products (e.g., quinine from the cinchona tree [Cinchona spp.]) or extracts and material from the artemisia plant (Artemisia annua L. or sweet wormwood).

-Travelers should follow official recommendations and not rely on unproven “natural” approaches in an attempt to prevent or treat such a serious disease.
+Strongly urge patients to follow official recommendations, including the use of malaria chemoprophylaxis, and not to rely on unproven “natural” approaches to prevent or treat such a serious disease.

-It has been claimed that a variety of products, including probiotics, goldenseal, activated charcoal, and grapefruit seed extract, can prevent or treat travelers’ diarrhea (TD).
+A variety of products, including activated charcoal, goldenseal, grapefruit seed extract, and probiotics, have claimed to prevent or treat travelers’ diarrhea (TD).
+Counsel travelers about food and water safety precautions.

-• There is no evidence to support the claims that activated charcoal helps with TD, bloating, stomach cramps, or gas.
+• No solid evidence supports claims that activated charcoal helps with TD, bloating, stomach cramps, or gas.

 Read more on what the research shows about complementary health approaches for travelers' diarrhea